-The EU General Data Protection Regulation (GDPR) comes into force in May 2018, affecting all organizations based in, or doing business with, countries in the EU.
+The EU General Data Protection Regulation (GDPR) came into force in May 2018, affecting all organizations based in, or doing business with, countries in the EU.
 The GDPR’s primary focus is to protect personal information.
 This includes the obvious – names, contact details and financial information – but also some elements you may not have considered – dates of birth and IP addresses.

-The various articles of the GDPR place great demands on organizations to install robust data protection processes, procedures, tools and technologies – and also to be able to demonstrate the actions that they have taken.
+The various articles of the GDPR place great demands on organizations to install robust data protection principles, processes, procedures, tools and technologies – and also to be able to demonstrate the actions that they have taken.

 Article 32 of the GDPR demands that organizations instigate a ‘process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing’.
-Here, once again, Restorepoint helps fulfil the GDPR’s criteria.
+Here, once again, Restorepoint helps fulfil the GDPR’s criteria and requirements.
 It not only ensures that recovery from outages is as quick and straightforward as possible, but it also delivers comprehensive auditing of system configurations for compliance purposes.

 Restorepoint's compliance engine provides continual visibility of compliance status by automatically detecting changes in configuration, tracking against configuration policies and baselines, without intrusive network scans.